AsapScience: Channel

 AsapScience videos are about science, with many episodes, such as How Much Sleep Do You Actually Need?, discussing functions of the human body.
 They have produced songs about scientific concepts, such as Science Love Song, Periodic Table Song, and 100 Digits of Pi.
 Each video's scientific concepts are conveyed using coloured drawings on a whiteboard and voice-over narration in a stop motion format.
-As revealed in a behind-the-scenes video, Mitchell voices and composes the background music for the videos, while Greg is the primary illustrator.
+As revealed in a behind-the-scenes video, Moffit voices and composes the background music for the videos, while Brown is the primary illustrator.

 The most viewed video of the channel as of September 2024 is Do You Hear "Yanny" or "Laurel"?, which has 66 million views.
 Their videos have been featured in websites such as The Huffington Post and Gizmodo.
 In March 2015, Moffit and Brown released their first book, AsapSCIENCE: Answers to the World's Weirdest Questions, Most Persistent Rumors, and Unexplained Phenomena.

 In 2018, Brown and Moffit started hosting a podcast titled Sidenote to accompany the channel.